shatakshiiii/debuggingNavigator/README.md

 pip install -e .
 ```

-### Configuring VS code:
+### Configure VS code:

-Once we are inside vscode, we need to generate the launch configuration file 'launch.json'.
+Once we are inside vscode, we need to generate the configuration file 'launch.json'.
 There are two ways to do so.

 **Method 1:**  Use Run and Debug View